skychil/kombol/README.md

   * A left arrow is added to position the cursor in between
   * They work in every application and website
 * Having all symbols on the base layer and combos is easy to remember
-  * Better than some on the base layer, some on the shift layer, and some on a number layer
+  * Compare with the common practice of: some on the base layer, some on the shift layer, and some on a "symbols" layer

 <details>
 <summary>QMK Combo Limitations</summary>